Burman University: School of Education

 Burman's school of education is one of the oldest programs at Burman.
 Initially beginning as a four-year degree offered through Union College, Burman began awarding the Bachelor of Education under its own charter once approval was granted by the Province of Alberta in 2004.
 Burman currently awards the Bachelor of Education with majors in Elementary or Secondary education, with specializations in biology, business, English, mathematics, music, religious studies, and social studies; and additional minors in art, chemistry, French, physical education, and physical science, as well as minors in all of the previously named specializations.
 In 2017, 29% of Burman graduates received a Bachelor of Education degree, making the School of Education one of the largest programs at Burman.
 The school of education is currently led by Chloe Weir.

 School of Business

-Burman has a school of business which offers the Bachelor of Business Administration, with tracks in accounting, human resource management, international business, and management.
+Burman has a school of business which offers the Bachelor of Business Administration, with tracks in accounting, human resource management, international business, marketing, and management.
 Burman's school of business also offers a three-year business degree as a Bachelor of Arts, without a speciality track; as well as a minor.